How To Run 100 Miles: Essential Training Guide + Training Plan

 General Nutrition

-Train yourself to eat healthy, substantial meals and snacks on a consistent basis.
+Train yourself to eat healthy, substantial meals and snacks consistently.
 If you need someone to get you on track, see a sports nutritionist!
-Tell them about your crazy goal and they can set you up with a helpful plan.
+Tell them about your crazy goal, and they can create a helpful plan.

 By slotting out the time you need for each piece of your training, you will alleviate a lot of stress.
 Plan each month in advance and check your calendar each evening to know what you need to get ready for the following day.